kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 - Post up-scale any failure in resync of Resource managers may be lead to incorrect or rejected allocation, which can lead to underperformed or rejected workload.
   - To mitigate the risks adequate tests should be added to avoid the scenarios where failure to resync resource managers can occur.

-- Lack of coordination about change in resource availability across kubelet/runtime/plugins.
+- Lack of coordination about change in resource availability across kubelet/runtime/NRI plugins.
-  - The plugins/runtime should be updated to react to change in resource information on the node.
+  - The runtime/NRI plugins should be updated to react to change in resource information on the node.

 - Kubelet missing on processing hotplug instance(s)
   - Kubelet observes the underlying node for any hotplug of resources as and when generated,